AdamBeziou/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-Simple Tic-Toe-Game Written in C++
+A simple Tic-Toe-Game Written in C++.
+Allows for Player vs. Player and Player vs. CPU games.